rizemon/rizemon.github.io/_posts/2023-10-05-tisc-level7b.markdown

 Forwarding                    tcp://0.tcp.ap.ngrok.io:XXXX -> localhost:1337
 ```

-Using the hostname and port number provided by `ngrok`, the following Terraform file is created:
+Using the hostname and port number provided by `ngrok`, the following Terraform file was created:

 `pwn.tf`:
 ```hcl